 has a clearinghouse of information on spinal cord injury.
 The NINDS is part of the National Institutes of Health.
 To view their spinal cord injury information page, click the following link:

 Legal cases involving spinal cord injury require an attorney who has a thorough understanding of all the aspects of SCI and is experienced in handling such cases.
-If you or a loved one has sustained a spinal cord injury due to an accident or assault, call the Spinal Cord Injury Attorney, Anthony Van Johnson, Trial Lawyers USA, LLC, at 678-882-7355.
+If you or a loved one has sustained a spinal cord injury due to an accident or assault, call the Spinal Cord Injury Attorney, Anthony Van Johnson, Anthony Overton Van Johnson & Associates, P.C., at 678-882-7355.
 Do not delay as you may have a valid claim and may be entitled to compensation for injuries, but a lawsuit must be filed before the applicable statute of limitations expires.